DaveVoorhis/Wrapd/README.md

 Wrapd is a *SQL amplifier*, a lightweight database abstraction layer to make using SQL in Java easy by exposing it the right way rather than hiding it.

 Highly opinionated, Wrapd doesn't hide SQL from you.
-Instead, it's a pure Java, annotation-free *SQL amplifier* that makes SQL easier to use and better Java-integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.
+Instead, it makes SQL easier to use and better integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.